aberja/vocabulary-en-de-anki-flashcards/README.md

 # Deck of Anki flashcards with English-German vocabulary
-Contains a deck of flashcards of vocabularies to learn either English-German or German-English with the [Anki](https://apps.ankiweb.net/) flashcard system.
+**Contains a deck of 596 flashcards of vocabularies to learn either English-German or German-English with the [Anki](https://apps.ankiweb.net/) flashcard system.**

 The deck is suitable for advanced speakers.
 It contains terms wich are less frequently used, terms that are often misspelled, and fixed expressions.

 ## Get the Deck of Flashcards
 ### Download Deck from GitHub
 The file `VOCABULARY-EN-DE.txt` contains the deck with all flashcards in the Anki deck card farmat format in plain text with the `.txt` file extension.
 You can **[download the deck here](https://gitlab.com/jonasjacek/vocabulary-en-de-anki-flashcards/raw/master/VOCABULARY-EN-DE.txt)**.
 The `VOCABULARY-EN-DE.txt` file can be imported into Anki.
 See the Anki manual for a [detailed description](https://apps.ankiweb.net/docs/manual.html#importing).

 ## Get Anki